Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    Copy this `hpi-overrides.properties` file onto the tomcat classpath, for example, into the`ALFRESCO_HOME/tomcat/shared/classes` directory.

-7. Verify the secureBrowserCookies configuration.
-If you are planning to setup SSL then secureBrowserCookies should be set to `true` (this is the default), else it should be `false`.
+7. Verify the `secureBrowserCookies` configuration.
+If you are planning to setup SSL then `secureBrowserCookies` should be set to `true`, else it should be `false` (this is the default).

    There are two places where this config will need to be updated:

    * `hpi-overrides.properties` on the tomcat classpath, for example, `ALFRESCO_HOME/tomcat/shared/classes/` directory.
    * `ALFRESCO_HOME/tomcat/webapps/ocms/assets/config/config-overrides.js`

+8. Verify the `application.secureBrowserCookies` configuration.
+If you are planning to setup SSL then `application.secureBrowserCookies` should be set to `true`, or else it should be `false` (the default).

+   * Check `opencontent-override-placeholder.properties` on the Tomcat classpath, for example, `TOMCAT_HOME/shared/classes/` directory.

-8. (OPTIONAL) This step is only required if using the Policy and Procedure Content Accelerator solution:
+9. (OPTIONAL) This step is only required if using the Policy and Procedure Content Accelerator solution:

     Navigate to `ALFRESCO_HOME/tomcat/webapps` and extract the `WizardAdmin.war`.